CCRC-will/glycoTree/readme.txt

 York, W.S., A. Sheth, K. Kochut, J.A.
 Miller, C. Thomas, K. Gomadam, X. Yi, and M. Nagarajan.
 2004.
 "Semantic integration of glycomics data and information."
 Invited lecture, The Human Disease Glycomics/Proteome Initiative 1st Workshop, Osaka, Japan, August 23-24.

-An extensive and rigorous implementation was developed in the form of the GlycO ontology.
+An extensive and rigorous implementation of glycoTree was developed in the form of the GlycO ontology.
 See: https://bioportal.bioontology.org/ontologies/GLYCO

 Semantics defined in the GlycO ontology was leveraged to enable curation of